harrysolutions/univention-corporate-server/doc/architecture/classification.rst

 format) at Wikipedia <w-deb-file-format_>`_ and `Basics of the Debian package management system in the Debian FAQ <debian-faq-pkg-basics_>`_.

-UCS like Debian uses a package manager, which is a collection of software tools to automate the process of installation, upgrade, configuration and removal of computer programs.
+UCS like Debian uses a package manager, which is a collection of software tools, to automate the process of installation, upgrade, configuration and removal of computer programs.
 In UCS the package manager is the advanced package tool (APT).
 For more information about APT, see the `Debian package management